Uninsured Motorist Claims: What Happens Next?

 It’s important to know what type of coverage your policy includes.
 If your policy does not include property damages, you would need to file suit against the other driver as an individual to get compensation.

 What Happens If I Reject Uninsured Motorist Coverage?

 If you reject uninsured motorist coverage and are in an accident with an uninsured driver, you will not have the backup of your insurance policy to cover medical or physical damages that are left uncovered at the end of insurance determination.
 To cover these damages, you would need to file a suit against the at-fault individual.

 Get The Maximum Payout

-Here at Skaug Law, we have experience with every aspect of car accident claims as well as insurance discrepancies that can cause problems when an uninsured motorist is involved.
+Here at Skaug Law, we have experience with every aspect of accident claims as well as insurance discrepancies that can cause problems when an uninsured motorist is involved.
+We have experience with all types of accidents and we’re the premiere Boise truck accident attorney.
 While the rules that govern fault law and insurance policies can be confusing, we are able to help you navigate through the process in order to get the maximum payout.